 - 3 handfuls baby arugula or spinach

-- Optional cheese: Crumbled feta cheese, little mozzarella balls or diced mozzarella or grated Parmesan
+- Optional cheese: ½ cup or more crumbled feta cheese, little mozzarella balls or grated Parmesan

 - Optional additions: ½ cup thinly sliced Kalamata olives and/or 1 can (15 ounces) chickpeas, rinsed and drained (or 1 ½ cups cooked chickpeas)